Manuscripts

 Antelope to Zanzibar

-Artie the Antelope seeks the fabulous beaches of Zanzibar, but he’ll have to navigate an alphabet of obstacles if he’s going to reach the beautiful island.
+Anza the Antelope seeks the fabulous beaches of Zanzibar, but he’ll have to navigate an alphabet of obstacles if he’s going to reach the beautiful island.
 An alphabet adventure book set in Tanzania.

 230 words, prose.